LaurenceJJones/workshop-katacoda/crowdsec-kubernetes/intro.md

 ## CrowdSec Kubernetes Workshop

-In this workshop, you will learn how to deploy the security engine (LAPI, log processor or agent and the remediation component) using helm chart, detect/block malicious behaviors, and monitor the activity on your Kubernetes cluster with Traefik as a Ingress Controller with TLS.
+In this workshop, you will learn how to deploy the security engine (LAPI, log processor/agent, and remediation component) using the Helm chart, detect/block malicious behavior, and monitor activity on your Kubernetes cluster with Traefik as an Ingress Controller with TLS.

-For the workshop, you will :
+For this workshop, you will:

-1- Setup the Kubernetes cluster
+1- Set up the Kubernetes cluster

 2- Install the Traefik Ingress Controller